 5. Dogs can get sunburned, too.
 Be especially careful to protect hairless and light-coated dogs with pet-safe sunscreen.

-6. Always be aware of the signs of heat stress: heavy panting, glazed eyes, a rapid pulse, unsteadiness, a staggering gait, vomiting or a deep red tongue.
+6. Always be aware of the signs of heat stress.
+If your pet is panting excessively, drooling, struggling to walk, is lethargic or has bloody diarrhea or vomiting, know that these are potential signs of overheating.
 If you believe your pet is suffering from heat exhaustion, contact your veterinarian right away – it could save your pet’s life.

 7. Remember, if you must take your pet along for the ride, never leave them alone in a parked vehicle.
 Even with the windows open, a parked car can quickly become a furnace.
 If the temperature outside is 80 degrees, the temperature inside your car can quickly climb to 120 degrees.